3 Workers Seriously Injured After Vehicle Plows Into Dallas Bakery

 DALLAS (CBSDFW.COM) – Three workers at a Dallas bakery suffered serious injuries after a freak accident that was caught on video.

-The kitchen was decimated by a vehicle that plowed through the entrance Tuesday afternoon.
+The kitchen was decimated by a vehicle that plowed through the entrance Tuesday afternoon November 17.

 “I just heard like an explosion.
 It happened in just half a second,” general manager Jason Reed said.
 “The security footage is just harrowing to watch.”